thusoy/acme-tiny-dns01/README.md

 ## Intro

-This script is an adaptation of [https://github.com/diafygi/acme-tiny](acme-tiny) for the dns-01 challenge protocol.
+This script is an adaptation of [acme-tiny](https://github.com/diafygi/acme-tiny) for the dns-01 challenge protocol (big thanks to [Nuxi](https://github.com/nuxi/acme-tiny), most of the adaptation work was done by him).
 It is useful when your server can not or should not expose a public HTTP port.

 Similarly, this is a tiny, auditable script that you can use to issue